chrisagonza97/sortitt/README.md

-A react-redux reddit clone that also allows you through sort through posts by specific dates, instead of just by day, week, month, etc.
+A react-redux reddit clone that also allows you to sort through posts by specific dates, instead of just by day, week, month, etc.